 Current researches on SSDA are influenced a lot by previous UDA methods, which emphasize more on leveraging the unlabeled target data and the source data.
-The small amount of labeled target data is always under exploited and merely trained as a supervision with the cross-entropy (CE) loss.
-For example, \citeauthor{chen2021semi2} proposed a cross-domain data mixing between the source data and unlabeled target data to mitigate the domain gap and a intra-domain data mixing between unlabeled target data. \citeauthor{yu2023semi} proposed a label adaptation model to adapt the source label to the view of unlabeled target data based on pseudo labels. \citeauthor{chen2021semi1} utilized a dual-level mixing between source data and unlabeled target data in region level and sample level. \citeauthor{qin2021contradictory} proposed to minimize the conditional entropy to cluster the features of unlabeled target data.
+The small amount of labeled target data is always under exploited and merely trained as a supervision with cross-entropy (CE) loss.
+For example, \citeauthor{yu2023semi} proposed a label adaptation model to adapt the source label to the view of unlabeled target data based on pseudo labels. \citeauthor{chen2021semi2} proposed a cross-domain data mixing to mitigate the domain gap and a intra-domain data mixing solely involving unlabeled target data. \citeauthor{chen2021semi1} utilized a dual-level mixing between source data and unlabeled target data in region level and sample level. \citeauthor{qin2021contradictory} proposed to minimize the conditional entropy to cluster the features of unlabeled target data.
 The labeled target data is ignored because of its tiny amount compared to the unlabeled target data.
-All these methods neglect the relationship between the unlabeled target data and the labeled target data, which contains more discriminative information of the target domain.
+All these methods does not fully utilize the relationship between the unlabeled target data and the labeled target data, which contains more discriminative information of the target domain.

-As shown in Fig.~\ref{motivation}, the large amount of unlabeled target data might well represents the target domain, where the center of the real target domain is represented by a green pentagram.
+As shown in Figure~\ref{motivation}, the large amount of unlabeled target data might well represents the target domain, where the center of the real target domain is represented by a green pentagram.
 However, without annotation, the unlabeled target data can not well leveraged for learning.
-To have a better performance on the target domain, previous domain adaptation methods utilize inter-domain data mixing between the source data and unlabeled target data, and obtain a mixed data center as shown by the orange pentagram which is closer to the real target center.
+To have a better performance on the target domain, previous domain adaptation methods utilize inter-domain data mixing between the source data and unlabeled target data, and obtain a mixed data center as shown by the orange pentagram, which is closer to the real target center.
 Thus, learning based on the mixed data with pseudo labels can lead to a performance promotion on target domain.
 However, learning based on the inter-domain mixed data still has a large gap with the learning on the real target data.
 Existing SSDA methods rely on the labeled target data as a supervision to improve the performance.
 As the amount of labeled target data is small, supervised learning on it contributes little on the final performance.
-Some researches on semi-supervised semantic segmentation~\cite{french2019semi} have shown that a good performance can also achieved by reducing the gap between labeled data and unlabeled data in the same domain.